rotaready/moment-range/README.md

 #### rangeFromInterval

-You can also create a range from an interval to a specified date.
+You can also create a range between an interval and a specified date.
 This accepts positive or negative values for `count` and the date will default to _now_ if not provided.

 ``` js